 The 9 stages and feeding

-In the video below you can see this 'magical hour' for yourself as a newborn wakes, shows signs they're hungry and attaches to their mum's breast for the first time.
+In this video you can see this "magical hour" for yourself as a newborn wakes, shows signs they're hungry and attaches to their mum's breast for the first time.

 If you're not breastfeeding, it's still important to give your baby their first bottle feed with skin-to-skin contact.
 The first feed is an incredibly close, bonding experience – however you choose to feed your baby.

 The are many reasons why babies may need special care when they're born.
 They may have arrived early, be very small and have a low birth weight or have an infection.
 Or the birth may have been difficult.
 If you have twins or more, they may also require some special care.

 But even if you’re not able to hold your baby straightaway, you can talk to the staff caring for your baby about other ways you can strengthen your bond.
 The Bliss and Twins Trust websites have lots of information and advice if your baby or babies need special care when they arrive.

 What if the "magical hour" doesn't feel magical?